conda/constructor/examples/gsutil/README.md

 * Ubuntu 12.04, 16.04
 * Debian 7, 8
 * Windows 10
-* Mac OS X (not tested, if you have Mac you test it)
+* Mac OS X (not tested, if you have Mac you can test it)